dancortes-git/sbe-stateless-item-reader/README.md

 # Spring Batch Examples - Stateless Item Reader

-Project with examples using Spring Batch
+Project with examples using Spring Batch.

+A simple example using chunk that just prints information at console log.

 ## Requirements
 You must set a database used for tests in our example we are using Postgresql.